monkee45/flix/README.md

 Things you may want to cover:

-* Ruby version
+* Ruby version 3.4.7

-* System dependencies
+* Rails version 8.1.1

+* Steps to run
+  1. clone the repository
+  2. cd to the project directory
+  3. $ bundle install
+  4. $ yarn install
+  5. $ rails db:migrate
+  6. $ rails db:seed
+  7. navigate to localhost:3000 in the browser

 * Configuration